-Once-daily INCRUSE is a prescription medicine used long term to treat chronic obstructive pulmonary disease (COPD) for better breathing.
+Once-daily INCRUSE is a prescription medicine used long term to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis, emphysema, or both, for better breathing.

 How does COPD affect your breathing?